AquaSat/AquaMatch_lakeSR/README.md

 Repository contact: B Steele (b dot steele at colostate dot edu)

+## Running the Pipeline

+We encourage all users to walk through the `run_targets.Rmd` script to run this pipeline.
+This script walks through important configuration and authentication steps necessary to successfully run the pipeline.

 ## Targets Architecture

 The {targets} workflow defined in this repository acquires, collates, and performs